 One should be careful about spreading one's own, innate, rare, and penetrating old wit, but try to remain firm instead and holding fast, unless words flow with little effort.

 Hakuin Ekaku (1685-1769) was the most influential Zen monk of the past five hundred years.
 His writings are voluminous.
 Hakuin's calligraphy and paintings became very influential art.
 Hakuin introduced dozens of new subjects into Zen art.
-Some of these themes came from his Zen teachings, others from observation of the world around him, and still others from folklore, often invested with his own very wry humor.
+Some of these themes came from his Zen teachings, others from observation of the world around him, and still others from folklore, often invested with his own wry humor.
 He was a trendsetter.
-[Addiss, p.
-102]
+(Addiss, p.
+102)

-Good words are not the only ways to suggest Zen
+2. Words are not the only ways to suggest Zen or form a way of life

 Tenet: "A human's heart can be buddhahood inside."